-- c.
-When a provider entity is operated by the Service, an Indian tribe, tribal organization, or urban Indian organization; and - d.
+- a.
+When a provider entity is operated by the Service, an Indian tribe, tribal organization, or urban Indian organization; and - b.
 If the provider entity meets all applicable standards for such licensure or recognition.

-Note: The Case Management Entity (CME) shall provide a service authorization to the qualifying selected provider to render the CAP/DA service to submit a claim to Medicaid for reimbursement.
+The Case Management Entity (CME) shall provide a service authorization to the qualifying selected provider to render the CAP/DA service and to submit a claim to Medicaid for reimbursement.

-6.6 Contract Requirement for e-CAP Portal
+6.5 Contract Requirement for e-CAP Portal